Tighe & Bond, Ironclad partner with local company

 SOUTHBRIDGE — United Lens Company announced it will be beginning a renovation to its main facility this spring.
 The renovation, a joint effort with Tighe & Bond and Ironclad Services, Inc., is estimated to cost $15 million and will bring vital updates to United Lens Company’s current utility system.

 The upcoming renovation project includes the construction of a new utility system building; this will be an extension to the 200,000 square foot United Lens Company facility located at 259 Worcester Street.
 The proposed building will have enhancements to the HVAC, compressed air, and deionized water systems.
-Additionally, substantial updates will be made to the electrical infrastructure, as well as new roofing for the primary production building.
+Additionally, substantial updates will be made to the electrical infrastructure, as well as new asphalt shingle roofers for the primary production building.
+Visit sites like bondocroofing.com for additional guidance.

 Ironclad Services, Inc., the project’s general contractor, will oversee construction of the proposed utility building.
 According to Ironclad, this renovation will take two years to complete and will not impact United Lens Company’s day-to-day operation or services.